 4D Training & Consultancy

-Well Intervention Pressure Control ( Well Control (Levels 2-4)
+Well Intervention Pressure Control and Well Control Practices

 This specialized course is designed to equip oilfield personnel with the knowledge and practical skills required to maintain effective pressure control during well intervention operations, including wireline, coiled tubing, and snubbing, as well as workover activities.
 The course emphasizes pressure hazard identification, barrier management, operational safety, and emergency response procedures.
 Participants gain hands on experience using pressure control equipment and simulators to manage real world well control scenarios.
 The curriculum aligns with IWCF Levels 2, 3, and 4 standards, combining theoretical foundations with practical simulator training (Levels 3 & 4).
 By the end of this Training, participants will be able to: Understand the causes and risks associated with pressure buildup during well interventions Identify and operate well intervention pressure control equipment Implement barrier management strategies Conduct safe wireline, coiled tubing, and snubbing operations Perform critical calculations for pressure management and kill operations Apply well control procedures to maintain well integrity during interventions Demonstrate practical competency through simulator based training Prepare for and pass the IWCF Well Intervention Pressure Control exam (Levels 2–4).